emitanaka/rtodoist/README.md

 options(TodoistToken = "YOUR_TOKEN")
 ```

-That way all `rtodoist` functions know where to look.
-Of course, you can also just specifiy it inline.
+That way you no longer have to specify a token for any `rtodoist` functions.
+Of course, you can also just specifiy it inline using `token=...`

-## Projects
+## Project Functions
 `add_project` - Add a new project to your todoist account

 **Usage**: `add_project("New Project")`